alchemycodelab/computer-setup/prework/ubuntu/6_eslint.md

 ### Congratulations!

-Type `eslint -v` in your git/bash console.
+Type `eslint -v` in your terminal.
 If it shows you some numbers, take a screenshot screenshot to submit as proof that you got this working

 It should look something like this: